 As you near the middle of the loop, you’ll have the option of branching off to Sunrise Point or Klahhane Ridge.
 The Sunrise Point trail is only a short walk up the ridge and we definitely recommended it.
 To really experience Sunrise Point, hike up there for the sunrise!

 You can also hike to Klahhane Ridge via the Hurricane Ridge to Switchback Trail, but it's a longer 7.2-mile hike and we don't recommend it for families with young kids.
 It's a great hike, but not for the faint of heart.
+Bring lots of water and stay hydrated if you're planning on tackling that hike!

 Information & Trailhead Location